erri120/lotus/README.md

 If you want to add _Player only_ animations, checkout [Nemesis PCEA](https://www.nexusmods.com/skyrimspecialedition/mods/31667).

 ## Removing the Modlist from your System

+Since we are using MO2 as our Mod Manager the removal of this Modlist is very simple.
+Remove the MO2 folder and you're done.
+Of course there are still your save files in the documents folder and your game folder still contains SKSE and the ENB.
+I recommend using the [ENB and ReShade Manager](https://www.nexusmods.com/skyrimspecialedition/mods/4143) to remove the enb leftovers from your game folder.

+To uninstall SKSE, remove all files starting with `skse64_*`.

 ## Contact